-The attitude indicator is designed to represent the "driver's seat view" of the horizon, similar to that of the aircraft attitude indicator.
+The attitude indicator is designed to represent the "pilot's seat view" of the horizon, similar to that of an aircraft attitude indicator.
+The indicator shows the horizon as rolling or pitching whereas in reality it is the yellow platform diagram that's moving relative to the horizon.
+Hence it may take a few seconds to get accustomed to the change in perspective upon the initial use.